vishvAsa/sanskrit/vyAkaraNam/whitney/22_Chapter_XVIII_FORMATION_OF_COMPOUND_STEMS.md

-`indrāpūṣṇós` (beside `índrāpūṣáṇā`), `somāpūṣábhyām` (`somāpūṣaṇā` occurs only as voc.), `vātāparjanyā́, sūryācandramásā`, and `indrāgnī́` (with `indrāgníbhyām` and `indrāgnyós`): `somārudrāú` is accented only in ÇB.
+`indrāpūṣṇós` (beside `índrāpūṣáṇā`), `somāpūṣábhyām` (`somāpūṣaṇā` occurs only as voc.), `vātāparjanyā́, sūryācandramásā`, and `indrāgnī́` (with `indrāgníbhyām` and `indrāgnyós`): `somārudrāú` is accented only in śB.
 And in one, `indravāyū́`, form and accent are both accordant with the usages of the later language.

 e\.
-Of other copulatives, like those made later, the RV. has the plural `ajāváyas`, the duals `ṛksāmé, satyānṛté, sāçanānaçané`; also the neuter collective `iṣṭāpūrtám`, and the substantively used neuter of a copulative adjective, `nīlalohitám`.
+Of other copulatives, like those made later, the RV. has the plural `ajāváyas`, the duals `ṛksāmé, satyānṛté, sāśanānaśané`; also the neuter collective `iṣṭāpūrtám`, and the substantively used neuter of a copulative adjective, `nīlalohitám`.
 Further, the neuter plurals `ahorātrā́ṇi` *nycthemera*, and `ukthārkā́` *praises and songs*, of which